I have

 Unfortunately,

-this person is primarily concerned about protecting his or her own self-interests
+about protecting his or her own self-interests and is terrified that if you do

-and is terrified that if you do encounter your real issues in psychotherapy
+encounter your real issues in psychotherapy you will develop some self-confidence

-will then end an emotionally stifling partnership.
+and will then end an emotionally stifling relationship.
+Thus one confrontation you

 No